check-spelling-sandbox/rewrite-docs/reference/recipes/java/spring/boot2/migratetowebserverfactorycustomizer.md

 **org.openrewrite.java.spring.boot2.MigrateToWebServerFactoryCustomizer**

 _Use `WebServerFactoryCustomizer` instead of the deprecated `EmbeddedServletContainerCustomizer` in Spring Boot 2.0 or higher.
 This recipe will replace look for any classes that implement `EmbeddedServletContainerCustomizer` and change the interface to `WebServerFactoryCustomizer<ConfigurableServletWebServerFactory>`.
-This recipe also adjusts the the types used in the `customize()` method from `*EmbeddedServletContainerFactory` to their `*ServletWebServerFactory` counterparts._
+This recipe also adjusts the types used in the `customize()` method from `*EmbeddedServletContainerFactory` to their `*ServletWebServerFactory` counterparts._

 ## Source